Sentimentron/functron-old/README.md

 `Timeout` consists of the maximum time that this function is allowed to run.
 If execution exceeds this time, the container will be killed automatically.

+A reference client is provided in the `python/` directory.